 Some people place their towels/personal items on a deck chair to save the chair for themselves to return to later.
-This is considered rude and on some cruise ships the staff will remove the items if they have been left there for 30 minutes or longer.
+Some people may consider this rude, and on some cruise ships, the staff will remove the items if they have been left there for 30 minutes or longer.

-A stinging red face and burning red shoulders will be hardly the healthy glow you were aiming for when boarding.
+A stinging red face and burning red shoulders will be hardly the healthy glow you were aiming during your holiday.
 Make sure you wear sunscreen and a hat and wear sunglasses for protection from harmful UV rays.

-The cruise ship may stop at different ports and it is your responsibility to return to ship at the designated departure time.
-Don’t expect to be greeted by fellow cruisers with a smile if you are responsible for holding up the entire ship.
+Wear a watch at all times!
+The cruise ship may stop at different ports, and it is your responsibility to return to the ship at the scheduled departure time.
+Don’t expect to be greeted by fellow cruisers with a smile if you are responsible for holding up the entire boat.